ArnoldHueteG/jupyter-docker/Readme.md

 ![](images/create_access_key_2_add_user.png)

 Put a Name to your user.
 For example my user name is "iam-user-jupyter-docker".
 Then checked both ways of access type.
-Then unchecked "Require password reset"
+Then unchecked "Require password reset".
+Then click on "Next: Permissions".

 ![](images/create_access_key_2_add_user_1.png)